SerbanL/Boris2/README.md

 # Boris2
 Boris Computational Spintronics.

+This is the single-GPU version.
+There is a multi-GPU version here: https://github.com/SerbanL/BORIS

+Development of the single-GPU version is largely finished, all functionality is included in the multi-GPU upgraded codebase.

 C++17 used.
 The codebase is currently contained in 918 files (.h, .cpp, .cu, .cuh, .py), ~164k non-trivial loc, and can be compiled on Windows or Linux-based OS with MSVC compiler or g++ compiler respectively.

 # Download